 Perfectionism is the thief of joy.
 So is comparison, as the saying typically goes.
 These two attitudes together can form a deadly combo that will stop your growth and possibly even destroy your potential on the drums.

 In middle school my biggest dream was to play drums in a rock band.
-I got to high school and had the opportunity to literally play drums in a rock band… and I was terrified.
-Thankfully I faced my fears and did it....
+I got to high school and had the opportunity to literally play drums in a rock band⌠and I was terrified.
+Thankfully I faced my fears and did it.
+But I can honestly say that my biggest drumming dream was also my ...

 Speaking of avoiding mistakes, check out this video while you're here about the "5 toxic drummer habits you MUST avoid at all cost."